What is God’s Purpose For Us?

 You’re made for a purpose.

-If you’ve worked construction, you know, there’s nothing more frustrating than not having the right tool for the job.
-Recently, when snowboarding with my family, I realized I didn’t have the right tool to help fix my son’s snowboard.
+If you’ve worked construction, you know there’s nothing more frustrating than not having the right tool for the job.
+When snowboarding with my family recently, I realized I didn’t have the right tool to help fix my son’s snowboard.
 I tried using a plastic butter knife instead of a screwdriver.
 You can probably guess that it didn’t go as I had hoped.
 I was trying to get a butter knife to do something it was never designed to do.
 You have a creator that has designed you for great things.
-Frustration sets in when we start creating purpose for ourselves that he didn’t create.
+Frustration sets in when we start creating a purpose for ourselves that he didn’t create.

 John 9:1-2 (NLT)